 How to Invest for a Bear Market

-Smart Investor's Guide to Recognizing and Preparing for the Bear
+Smart Investor's Guide to Preparing for a Down Market

-Which are the best mutual funds for a bear market?
-Are there certain types of stocks or bonds that perform better when the market is in decline?
-When is the best time to begin preparing for a correction?
-What are signs a new bear market is near?
+What is the best way to invest for a bear market?
+There are certain types of stocks, bonds and mutual funds that perform better when the market is in decline and the best time to begin preparing for a correction is before it begins.

 Understanding Stock Market and Economic Cycles